gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "There were a whole bunch of bots, and lots of spare parts and batteries and stuff, and then we saw them all on a screen.
-There's going to be another attack---they're on their way right now!"
+There's going to be another attack—they're on their way right now!"

 A murmur ran in a circle around her.
 "In daylight?" someone asked skeptically.